suditisoni1/Language-Translator/README.md

 If you find any issues with the application or have suggestions for improvement, please feel free to create an issue or submit a pull request on the GitHub repository.
 Your feedback and contributions are highly appreciated!

-## About the Author

-This language translator web application is developed and maintained by [Venkateeshh](https://github.com/Venkateeshh).
-I am a passionate web developer with a keen interest in building useful and innovative projects using various web technologies.

 Thank you for checking out this project!
 If you find it helpful, don't forget to give it a star and share it with others.
 Happy translating!